-We do this through the careful application of cryogenics, the science of modifying the structure of a material or substance by extremely cold (cryogenic) temperatures at -325° F. By cryogenically treating materials, such as tool dies or engine components, at such low temperatures, we give you a much longer lasting component for lower maintenance costs and less downtime.
+We do this through the careful application of cryogenic treatment, the science of modifying the structure of a material or substance by extremely cold (cryogenic) temperatures at -310° F and below.
+By cryogenically treating materials, such as tools, dies, or engine components at such low temperatures, we give you a much longer lasting component for lower maintenance costs and less downtime.

 How does it work?

 Humans have used cold processing of metals across cultures for centuries.
 Scandinavian sword makers knew that swords left in the snow to season after forging were less likely to break.
 Early automakers understood engine blocks made in fall and left to age over the winter outside performed better.
 It wasn’t until technology advanced far enough to offer controlled and reproducible cryogenic conditions that the full benefit was realized.

 At precise temperatures, the crystalline structure of metals and some plastics undergo a change.
 As the temperature drops, the movement of the atomic particles in the material begins to slow.
-The spaces between molecules begin to contract with this lower momentum.
-The result of cryogenic processing is a refinement of the structure into a more uniform and durable formation.
+The spaces between atoms begin to contract with this lower momentum.
+The result of cryogenic processing is a refinement of the crystal structure into a more uniform and durable formation.
 As the material is brought slowly back to room temperature, the speed of the particles increases, but with far fewer gaps and a more perfect crystalline alignment.

 How can it work for me?

 Cryogenic processing takes the tools you depend on and makes them better.
 While it is not a cure for bad heat-treating and will not perceptibly harden every component, it makes your part more reliable.
 By smoothing out natural weak spots in the crystalline structure, you have a tool that can run longer under stress.
 Cryogenic Treatment will increase both fatigue life and abrasion resistance.
 Longer run times and less maintenance adds up to money saved.
 That directly affects your bottom line.